-Amortization of intangible assets for the year ended December 31, 2020, includes \$96.1 of amortization related to the Bhang license agreement.
-Effective July 20, 2020, under terms of the Amended License Agreement, the license for Bhang branded products is directly held by Indiva and is recorded in intangible assets and amortized over the term of the agreement.
+Amortization of intangible assets for the three and nine months ended September 30, 2021, includes \$155.6 of amortization related to the Bhang license agreement.
+Effective July 20, 2020, under terms of the Amended License Agreement, the license for Bhang branded products was recorded as an intangible asset and the cost is amortized over the term of the agreement.